 As a young boy, I was all ears.

 The family was left with these few haunting photos.
 As my mother placed the photos back in the album, I impulsively promised to find these identical twins.
-If I could remove my mother’s pain, I would do it.
+I would do anything to remove my mother’s pain.

 “Wouldn’t that be nice,” she ruminated as we both returned to this thing called life.